-STATEMENT OF ARTHUR LEVITT, CHAIRMAN U.S. SECURITIES AND EXCHANGE COMMISSION REGARDING FINANCIAL DERIVATIVES
+STATEMENT OF BRANDON BECKER, DIRECTOR DIVISION OF MARKET REGULATION U.S. SECURITIES AND EXCHANGE COMMISSION REGARDING FINANCIAL DERIVATIVES

 Derivative products are an important and useful financial management tool.
 Their complexity and leverage, however, require users, dealers, and regulators to examine such products carefully.
-The Commission has addressed the risks of derivative products.
+The Commission has taken a variety of actions to address the risks of derivative products.
 In addition, the Commission currently is working with other financial regulators, both domestic and foreign, as well as the industry, to design programs to further increase the ability of the Commission and investors to monitor the risks and benefits of these products.

-The GAO Report is a welcome addition to the ongoing effort to focus attention on this important issue.
-It contains a thoughtful assessment of the derivatives marketplace and accurately identifies a broad range of goals and objectives for the regulatory community.
-We look forward to working through the particulars of each recommendation and we are firmly committed to working internally and together with our counterparts in addressing the complex problems arising in the derivatives market.
+The CFTC and GAO reports are a welcome addition to the ongoing effort to focus attention on this important issue.
+They contain a thoughtful assessment of the derivatives marketplace and accurately identify a broad range of goals and objectives for the regulatory community.
+We look forward to working through the particulars of their recommendations and we are firmly committed to working internally and together with our counterparts in addressing the complex problems arising in the derivatives market.

-Set forth below is a list of issues highlighted by the GAO, together with a brief statement of the Commission's future initiatives in some of those areas.
+Set forth below is a list of issues highlighted in the reports, together with a brief statement of the Commission's future initiatives in some of those areas.